-- Purchase price net of discounts (incl. legal, brokerage, duties and non-refundable taxes) - Directly attributable to bring PP&E to location and condition necessary for operating in the manner intended - Initial estimate of costs of dismantling, removing the item and restoring the site on which it is located when an obligation has been incurred in respect of this.
+- Purchase price net of discounts (incl. legal, brokerage, duties, taxes) - Costs directly attributable to bring PP&E to operate in the manner intended - Initial estimate of costs of dismantling, removing the item and restoring the site on which it is located when an obligation has been incurred in respect of this.

-The following do not constitute costs of PPE:
+The following do not constitute costs of PP&E:

-- Costs of opening a new facility - Costs of introducing a new product, service or conducting business in a new location - Administrative and other overheads, and borrowing costs.
+- Costs of opening a new facility - Costs to introduce a new product, service or conduct business in a new location - Administrative and other overheads, and borrowing costs.